confluentinc/cp-docker-images/docs/quickstart.rst

        confluentinc/cp-kafka:3.3.0-SNAPSHOT \
        kafka-topics --describe --zookeeper localhost:32181

 For this example, we'll create a FileSourceConnector, a FileSinkConnector and directories for storing the input and output files.
-If you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.

   First, let's create the directory where we'll store the input and output data files.
-Remember, we must do this within the Docker Host.

   .. sourcecode:: bash

-    docker-machine ssh confluent

-    docker@confluent:~$ mkdir -p /tmp/quickstart/file
+    $ docker exec kafka-connect mkdir -p /tmp/quickstart/file
-    docker@confluent:~$ exit

   Next, start a Connect worker in distributed mode: